 60 minute drive from Chicago - Open December 17th- March 5th

 RELATED: Chicago Winter Fun Guide

 Halfway between Chicago and Milwaukee, this mountain has a big tubing area with 22 lanes and two surface conveyors.
 About half a mile from the main ski lodge, the tube runs have a separate snack lodge and deck for taking a break.
 Rentals are available weekdays from 4pm-9pm and holidays and weekends from 9am-9pm.
 Kids must be 42 inches tall to go tubing, and only one person is allowed per tube.
 (But up to 4 tubes can link together for a ride down the mountain!)
-All participants must book a reservation ($37 per person for the day) in advance, and must sign a waiver, which can be done when purchasing tickets online.
+All participants must book a reservation in advance, and must sign a waiver, which can be done when purchasing tickets online.

 Yes, we just called Wilmot’s 22 lanes big, which makes Sunburst Winter Sports Park massive, with all of 45 tubing chutes.
-In fact, it claims to be the largest tubing park in the world.
-The chutes have a 90 foot drop in elevation, and Sunburst says riders can reach speeds of a thrilling 30 mph.
-The rules here are simple: tickets are $20 for everyone (that’s for 2-hour sessions on weekends and holidays, and from 4pm-8pm Tuesday through Thursday), kids must be 42 inches tall to ride, tickets are only available for purchase on site, and everyone signs a waiver when you get there.
+In fact, it claims to be the largest snow tubing park in the world.
+The chutes have a 90-foot drop in elevation, and Sunburst says riders can reach speeds of a thrilling 30 mph.
+The rules here are simple: tickets are $20 for everyone (that’s for 2-hour sessions on weekends and holidays, and from 4pm-8pm Tuesday through Thursday), kids must be 42 inches tall to ride, tickets are only available for purchase on-site, and everyone signs a waiver when you get there.
 We have heard reports that it can get very crowded here, and lines can be long, so prep kids to keep masks on and stay together as a family this winter.

-3 hour drive from Chicago
+3-hour drive from Chicago

 While this spot is a bit more of a trek from Chicago, if you need a winter weekend getaway, the short lift lines, family atmosphere, and required reservations means this spot is a good one for young kids, or if some of the family wants to ski and others want to tube.
-Also, this is the only place on our list that is for kids 3 and up (riders must be able to safely hold onto a tube and ride alone). $20 gets you 2 hours to use a tube and ride up the hill on the magic carpet lift.
+Also, this is the only place on our list that is for kids 3 and up (riders must be able to safely hold onto a tube and ride alone).
+You'll get 2 hours to use a tube and ride up the hill on the magic carpet lift.
 Everyone has to sign a waiver to hit the hill, and it is open daily, with reservations taken only by phone.

 Photos courtesy of the mountains/parks